scidsg/business-resources/merch.md

 # Merch

 Science & Design sells merch for ourselves and partners.
-All profits are donated to the organizations whose merchandise was purchased.
+We donate all profits to the organizations whose merchandise was purchased.

 ## Terms